joaquintides/hub/README.md

 ## Tutorial

-If you're familiar with STL sequence containers (`std::list`,  `std::vector`), getting used `boost::container::hub` is entirely straightforward as its API is mostly ananalogus.
+If you're familiar with STL sequence containers (`std::list`,  `std::vector`), getting used to `boost::container::hub` is entirely straightforward as its API is mostly ananalogus.
 The key characteristics that set this container apart are:

 * Pointers and iterators to an element remain valid as long as the element is not